-Next, we will visit the two 100-year old missionary houses of which one has been restored.
+Next, we will visit the two 100-year-old missionary houses of which one has been restored.
 The US Consulate in Chiang Mai financed the restoration.
 Unfortunately, the second house is in a deplorable state.
-Both houses were originally located on the Yom River before it changed its course.
+Both houses were originally located on the Yom River before the river changed its course.
 The Presbyterian Mission constructed these large, beautiful houses on stilts.

 Overnight will be at the Huan Na Na Resort.

 Total distance today appr.
 30 km, driving time about 45 minutes